sirixdb/sirixdb.github.io/transactional-cursor-api.md

   axis.next();
 }
 ```

+and for JSON-resources it's again simply changing the generics argument from `XdmNodeReadOnlyTrx` to `JsonNodeReadOnlyTrx`.

 Alternatively you could simply stream over your axis (without using the `FilterAxis` at all) and then filter by predicate. `rtx` is a `NodeReadOnlyTrx` in the following example: